On-device Training: A First Overview on Existing Systems: Training optimization strategies

 \subsection{Auxiliary hardware}

 Traditional model training leverages the GPU for its high parallel computation capability.
-ODL situations normally do not have powerful GPUs, while there is still available auxiliary hardware for workload offload.
-For example, the Digital Signal Processor (DSP) is particularly suitable for integer operations and ubiquitously available on modern SoCs.
+When performing on-device training, there normally are no powerful GPUs, but auxiliary hardware is still available for workload offload.
+For example, the DSPs are particularly suitable for integer operations and ubiquitously available on modern SoCs.
 Mandheling leverages a DSP to enable model training on smartphones.